FAQ

 How do I register for WWBIC classes & programs?

-WWBIC classes & programs are FREE for all WWBIC loan clients.
-To view upcoming courses & to register visit the classes page or contact your WWBIC Small Business Consultant for details.
+WWBIC training sessions & programs are FREE for all WWBIC loan clients.
+To view upcoming courses and to register, visit the training sessions calendar or contact your WWBIC Small Business Consultant for details.

 Why do I need to have employees fill out Employee Information Forms (EIF)?